-An organization’s entity management needs combined with its determination to maintain subsidiary governance and compliance enterprise-wide will inform its decision to leverage an entity management system instead of relying on basic solutions such as spreadsheets or internally developed EM systems.
+An organization's entity management requirements, combined with its commitment to maintaining enterprise-wide subsidiary governance and regulatory compliance, will determine whether to implement a comprehensive entity management platform versus relying on basic tools such as spreadsheets, legacy databases, or internally developed systems that lack scalability and security.

 Consider these five factors when evaluating the effectiveness and long-term success of a potential entity management system.